postlight/lorem-ipsum-generator-generator/README.md

 `functions/generate` folder.
 It's small and easy to change, if you want different defaults!

-To re-deploy, run `npm run deploy`.
+To re-deploy after your customizations, run `npm run deploy`.